plains-sign-project/plains-sign-project.io/README.md

     - have not marked which signs he invented
     - have not elaborated on his sources
     - have not added references for his lettered hand positions (ex.
 "G hand")
+    - related headwords are italicized
+      - but not yet linked
   - has all entries from Tomkin's dictionary
     - no illustrations yet
     - no bonus content yet (example sentences, synonymy, history)